Intergenerational community connection art project

 Thank you to all submitters, there was an extremely high calibre of proposals put forward.

-As the project progresses this web page will be updated, so please come back regularly to see what's happening.
+As the project progresses the 'FACES & PLACES' Conversations Moreland page will be updated, so please come back regularly to see what's happening.

 Arts Infrastructure Officer